 Mr. Wuestenfeld moved to Alaska in 1981 fresh out of The University of Michigan Law School.
 His practice has expanded from a focus on fishery litigation into representing professionals in malpractice matters and insurance coverage matters.
 Alaska law practice always seems to experience new developments and trends, and clients continue to need an experienced litigator with knowledge of the local courts, customs and people.

-Mr. Wuestenfeld has represented clients more than 30 jury and non-jury trials in the federal and state courts of Alaska from Dillingham to Kodiak, from Homer to Valdez, in Juneau and in Anchorage.
+Mr. Wuestenfeld has represented clients in more than 30 jury and non-jury trials in the federal and state courts of Alaska from Dillingham to Kodiak, from Homer to Valdez, in Juneau and in Anchorage.

 Specific cases include: